BayesFLo: Bayesian fault localization of complex software systems

-Due to this combinatorial explosion of potential root causes and high debugging costs, there is thus an urgent need for fault localization methods that, based on initial test case data, can identify a small number of suspicious input combinations for further investigation.
-On this front, \cite{nie2011minimal} proposed a minimal failure-causing schema and used it to narrow down the search range for potential root causes and to guide subsequent test case generation. \cite{niu2013identifying} proposed a notion of tuple relationship tree for visualizing the relationships among all input combinations.
-Such a tree is utilized to eliminate ``healthy'' combinations and to propose subsequent test cases for further system examination.
-More recently, \cite{gholamhosseinghandehari2016fault} and \cite{ghandehari2018combinatorial} introduced a two-phase approach for finding faulty statements in a software system.
-Such approaches have been integrated, either in full or in part, within the Covering Array Analysis module in the statistical software package JMP (henceforce called JMP; \citealp{jones2011jmp}).
+Due to this combinatorial explosion of potential root causes and high debugging costs, there is an urgent need for fault localization methods that, based on initial test case data, can identify a small number of suspicious input combinations (i.e., potential root causes) for further investigation.
+On this front, \cite{nie2011minimal} proposed a minimal failure-causing schema, which narrows down the search range for potential root causes and guides subsequent test case generation. \cite{niu2013identifying} proposed a notion of tuple relationship tree for visualizing the relationships among all input combinations.
+Such a tree is utilized to eliminate ``healthy'' combinations and to propose subsequent test cases for further system examination. \cite{gholamhosseinghandehari2016fault} and \cite{ghandehari2018combinatorial} introduced a two-phase approach for finding faulty statements in a software system. \cite{lekivetz2018fault} proposed a deterministic ranking procedure that incorporates a domain-knowledge-guided weighting scheme.